23f1001617/hello-world-task/README.md

 Generated app for:

-> Update the previous Hello World app.
-Add a bold heading 'Welcome to Round 2' above the text and include a button below that changes the text color when clicked.
+> Update the app again.
+Add a gradient background and make the button text say 'Click Me!'.

 ---
 MIT License